BProg/Rusty-Creator/readme.md

 ## Target Platforms

 QtCreator itself is multi-platform.
-My current main development machine is a *Windows 7 64 bits*, and thus it's what I use for this project.
+My current main development machine is a *Windows 10 64 bits*, *Solus-Project (EvolveOS)*, and thus it's what I use for this project.
 There is of course nothing Windows-specific on this project, so this should work *anywhere QtCreator can run*.
 The project is based on QtCreator 3.5.0 (open source version).

 ## Continuous integration